walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Hyper-V 'Import Virtual Machine' wizard at the 'Connect Network' step.
 The 'Azure Migrate Switch' has been selected.](images/Exercise1/import-vm-4.png)

-    > **Note:**  The Azure Migrate appliance needs access to the Internet to upload data to Azure.
+    > **Note**:  The Azure Migrate appliance needs access to the Internet to upload data to Azure.
 It also needs access to the Hyper-V host.
 However, it does not need direct access to the application VMs running on the Hyper-V host.
 To protect the application environment, the Azure Migrate Appliance should be deployed to a separate subnet within Hyper-V, rather than in the same subnet as your application.
     >
     > The Hyper-V environment has a NAT network using the IP address space 192.168.0.0/16.
 The internal NAT switch used by the SmartHotel application uses the subnet 192.168.0.0/24, and each VM in the application has been assigned a static IP address from this subnet.
     >